 Be prepared: This is the boy scouts motto and indeed is one all people should have.
 You need to always be ready, as it was not raining when Noah built the ark.
 Preparation is necessary to ensure success when opportunities arise.
 Dorothy Vaughn knew that the IBM computers needed programmers so she began to prepare herself for that role.Had she not been prepared the opportunity to be a computer programmer would not have been one she would have been equipped to take.
 Like I mentioned above she learnt the FORTRAN program herself and even when the material she needed to learn was not in the coloured section she still made sure she got it against all odds.
 It is not enough to lament about your present predicament, without doing anything to change it.
 Instead prepare yourself for your next level so that when the opportunity comes you will be a round peg in a round hole and without any doubt be the woman for the job.

 Adapt or become obsolete: the only constant thing in life is change and Dorothy knew that technology was changing and if she and the West computers didn’t adapt and learn they would loose they jobs.
 In order to remain relevant you need to constantly upgrade yourself and be on top of new and emerging trends in your line of business.

-There are so many other lessons I learnt from the movie, but now I want to hear from you.
+There are so many other lessons I learnt from the movie and the lives of these women, but now I want to hear from you.
 What lessons did you learn from “Hidden Figures”?